-One great advantage of brochures is that they stand out from other types of promotional pieces, such as postcards, which are easy to lose.
+One great advantage of brochures is that they stand out from other types of marketing material, such as postcards, which are easy to lose.
 It requires a decision to throw away a brochure, and it’s rare for someone to throw away a brochure without at least a cursory look-through, especially if your brochure cover is appealing and attention-grabbing.

 Also, brochures can convey a company’s credibility, which will enhance its brand awareness.
 In this case, it’s really important to focus on creating a brochure that echo’s your firm’s quality or stature.
 You can do this by the type of design you choose, as well as the quality, weight, and feel of paper you select for your brochure.

 Brochures work well as a selling device.
 If you want customers to know about a particular service or package, print it up in a brochure and hand it out.
 This is especially useful with new services that you’re hoping to market.
 Simply positioning the brochures near your point of sale can spark curiosity.
 You can also have your staff include the brochure with other physical products, or hand out the brochure at the completion of the sale.

 Brochures are the antithesis of high pressure tactics and are particularly effective for those who don’t respond well to aggressive coercion.

 Whatever purpose you use them for, come to think of brochures as an essential part of a multi-prong marketing strategy that includes online promotions and direct marketing.